dvicuna98/portfolio/README.md

 ## Security Notes

-- The EmailJS public key is protected using environment variables
+- The EmailJS public key is protected using secret variables
 - Never commit your `.env` file to the repository
 - For GitHub Pages deployment, use GitHub Secrets to store sensitive information